-In addition to pre-laboratory assignments, lab attendance, and lab quizzes, there will be 7 out-of-class lab assignments throughout the semester.
+In addition to pre-laboratory assignments, lab attendance, and lab quizzes, there will be 9 out-of-class lab assignments throughout the semester.
 Due dates will typically be on Sundays by 11:59 PM, but some assignments are broken into two parts with parts I being due on Thursdays by 11:59 PM and parts II being due on Sundays by 11:59 PM.
 It is your responsibility to follow posted deadlines.

-- Introductory Discussion 10 points - Livestock Feeds and Feeding Resource Guide 10 points - Livestock Reproductive Equipment Resource Guide 10 points - Stop/Start/Continue Survey 10 points - Animal Agriculture Perceptions: Part I Discussion 10 points - Animal Agriculture Perceptions: Part II Discussion 10 points - Post-Test Survey 10 points
+- 3-2-1 Survey 10 points - Introductory Discussion 10 points - Livestock Feeds and Feeding Resource Guide 10 points - Livestock Reproductive Equipment Resource Guide 10 points - Stop/Start/Continue Survey 10 points - Animal Agriculture Perceptions: Part I Discussion 10 points - Animal Agriculture Perceptions: Part II Discussion 10 points